a6patch/docs/docs/delegates/payouts.md

 ### Changing Share Percentage

 ::: warning
-If at any time you wish to change your share rate you must stop TBW, update your config.json and run the following command
+If at any time you wish to change your share rate you must stop TBW, update your config file and run the following command
 :::
 ```bash
 cd ~/core2_tbw/core